Pope Pius XII and the raid on the Roman ghetto: Foreknowledge of Vatican

 According to Phayer, there is no doubt that "Pius XII knew of the plan to murder Roman Jews."
-Phayer writes that Pius XII's under-secretaries of state Giovanni Montini and Domenico Tardini first learned of the planned deportations in mid-September 1943.
+Phayer writes that Pius's under-secretaries of state Giovanni Montini and Domenico Tardini first learned of the planned deportations in mid-September 1943.
 Specifically, the Vatican learned of a "telegram from Berlin instructing the SS in Rome to seize the city's Jews" several weeks before the razzia began.

-However, according to historian and Rabbi David G. Dalin, "A fair reading suggests Pius had heard rumors and raised them with the Nazi occupiers.
+According to historian and rabbi David G. Dalin, "A fair reading suggests Pius had heard rumors and raised them with the Nazi occupiers.
 Enza Pignatelli Aragona reported that when she broke in on the pope with the news of the roundup early on the morning of October 16, 1943, his first words were: "But the Germans had promised not to touch the Jews!"

-Preemptive efforts to protect Jews
+Events prior to the razzia

 in July 1943, following a series of disastrous defeats culminating in the Allied invasion of Sicily, Benito Mussolini was deposed.
 On 3 September 1943 the new government decided to capitulate to the United States and Great Britain and on 13 October 1943, the Kingdom of Italy officially joined the Allied Powers by declaring war on its former Axis partner Germany.
 In response, Hitler deployed increasing numbers of German troops into Northern Italy and the areas around Rome starting in early September.
-Up until this time, the Fascists who had dominated the Italian government had refused to cooperate with the efforts of their German Allies to exterminate the Jews.
+Up until this time, the Fascists who had dominated the Italian government had refused to cooperate with the efforts of their German allies to exterminate the Jews.
 It was clear to many German military and diplomatic officials that there was nothing to be gained (and much to be lost) by allowing a roundup and deportation of Italy's Jewish population.
 By October, "various members of the German military and diplomatic corps" were attempting to prevent the planned deportation of Rome's Jews.
-Ernst von Weizsäcker took over from bishop Alois Hudal the task of compiling a comprehensive list of the properties of the pope in Rome and sending hundreds of "letters of protection" to those properties, guaranteeing them extraterritorial status.
+Weizsäcker took over from bishop Alois Hudal the task of compiling a comprehensive list of the properties of the pope in Rome and sending hundreds of "letters of protection" to those properties, guaranteeing them extraterritorial status.
 However, Weizsäcker delegated the task of actually warning the Roman Jewry to his assistant Albrecht von Kassel, who encountered great difficulty because of prevailing opinion, generated by Jews Dante Almansi and Ugo Foa, that there was "no cause for alarm."
 In any case, according to Phayer, "Pope Pius gave them no warning."
 In the end, very few Jews "availed themselves of opportunities to hide" before October 16.
-According to Zuccotti's research, there allegedly exists no evidence that "the populations of convents and monasteries surged before the fateful day", however Zuccotti's findings conflict with those of multiple other sources.
+According to Zuccotti's research, there exists no evidence that "the populations of convents and monasteries surged before the fateful day", though Zuccotti's findings conflict with those of other accounts.